ryantd42/NY-Legislative-Git/2023/S2712B-2023/bill.md

- sections  eleven  hundred  ninety-two,  eleven  hundred ninety-two-a and findings made under section eleven hundred ninety-four-a of  this  arti- cle;  and  (3)  imposed  upon  a  conviction  for:  aggravated vehicular assault, pursuant to  section  120.04-a  of  the  penal  law;  vehicular assault  in  the  first  degree, pursuant to section 120.04 of the penal
+ sections  eleven  hundred  ninety-two,  eleven  hundred ninety-two-a and findings made under section eleven hundred ninety-four-a of  this  arti- cle;  and  (3)  imposed  upon  a  conviction  for:  aggravated vehicular

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07149-05-3
+  LBD07149-07-3
- S. 2712--A  2
+ S. 2712--B  2

- law; vehicular assault in the second degree, pursuant to section  120.03 of  the  penal  law;  aggravated vehicular homicide, pursuant to section 125.14 of the penal law; vehicular manslaughter  in  the  first  degree, pursuant  to section 125.13 of the penal law; and vehicular manslaughter in the second degree, pursuant to section 125.12 of the  penal  law,  as provided in section eighteen hundred three of this chapter.
-IN ADDITION, ANY  SURCHARGES IMPOSED PURSUANT TO SECTIONS EIGHTEEN HUNDRED NINE-C AND EIGHTEEN HUNDRED NINE-E OF THIS CHAPTER SHALL BE PAID TO SUCH COUNTY  IN SUCH MANNER AND FOR SUCH PURPOSES AS PROVIDED FOR IN SUCH SECTIONS.
-Upon receipt  of  these  moneys,  the county shall deposit them in a separate account entitled "special traffic  options  program  for  driving  while intoxicated"  and  they  shall  be under the exclusive care, custody and control of the chief fiscal officer of each county participating in  the program.
+ assault, pursuant to  section  120.04-a  of  the  penal  law;  vehicular assault  in  the  first  degree, pursuant to section 120.04 of the penal law; vehicular assault in the second degree, pursuant to section  120.03 of  the  penal  law;  aggravated vehicular homicide, pursuant to section 125.14 of the penal law; vehicular manslaughter  in  the  first  degree, pursuant  to section 125.13 of the penal law; and vehicular manslaughter in the second degree, pursuant to section 125.12 of the  penal  law,  as provided in section eighteen hundred three of this chapter.
+IN ADDITION, ANY  SURCHARGES  IMPOSED PURSUANT TO SECTION EIGHTEEN HUNDRED NINE-C AND PARAGRAPH B OF SUBDIVISION ONE OF SECTION  EIGHTEEN  HUNDRED  NINE-E  OF THIS  CHAPTER  SHALL  BE PAID TO SUCH COUNTY IN SUCH MANNER AND FOR SUCH PURPOSES AS PROVIDED FOR IN THIS SECTION.
+Upon receipt of these  moneys, the  county  shall  deposit them in a separate account entitled "special traffic options program for driving while intoxicated" and they shall be under the exclusive care, custody and control of the chief fiscal  offi- cer of each county participating in the program.
   §  2.
 Subdivision 9 of section 1803 of the vehicle and traffic law, as amended by chapter 196 of the laws of 1996 and the opening paragraph  as amended  by  chapter  345  of  the  laws  of 2007, is amended to read as